MMRibot/multiroomchat-example/README.md

     }
   }`

-#####Note: If you know before-hand exactly all of the dependencies and dev-dependencies you will be using, this a faster way to set up your application, because it allows you to install all of your dependencies with one command in the terminal.
+#####Note: If you know before-hand exactly all of the dependencies and devDependencies you will be using, this is a faster way to set up your application, because it allows you to install all of your dependencies with one command in the terminal.

 Type `npm install` or `sudo npm install` depending on your system settings.